-When mobile app projects gain a certain size, there is a increasingly high probability that screens (in Flutter: widgets) share data across the whole app.
+When mobile app projects gain a certain size, there is an increasingly high probability that screens (in Flutter: widgets) share data across the whole app.
 Like a shopping cart with its items or the status of being logged in.
-If this kind of app state is changed very close to the root of the widget tree and needs to be passed down at least with a depth of 3, it becomes very cumbersome to always pass this information down in the constructor and along with that a callback function that is being called when the nested widget registers a user interaction which in response is expected to change that state.
+If this kind of app state is changes very close to the root of the widget tree and needs to be passed down at least with a depth of 3, it becomes very cumbersome to always pass this information down in the constructor and along with that a callback function that is being called when the nested widget registers a user interaction which in response is expected to change that state.

 Separation / reusability